In the midst of all the excitement of planning for a new baby, many couples don't think ahead about the adjustments that parenting brings.

 partner has been trying to comfort a crying baby for a while, offer

 to hold and comfort the baby yourself, or help with some of the

 other chores to ease your partner's burden.
 Keep in mind that your

 partner may be feeling exhausted and unappreciated, especially

-during the first three months.
-Find opportunities to relieve her
+during the first 3 months.
+Find opportunities to relieve your partner's

 burdens and be sure to show your appreciation.